-By offering the majority of these programs free of charge, Opera Atelier aims to be as inclusive as possible, providing students from all backgrounds a real participatory opportunity that might not otherwise be possible.
-Opera Atelier has recently offered specialized programming for youth from the Blind and Partially Sighted, Deaf, and Hard of Hearing communities.
+By offering the majority of these programs free of charge, Opera Atelier aims to be as inclusive as possible, providing students from all backgrounds with a real participatory opportunity that might not otherwise be possible.
+This includes programming designed specifically for the Blind and Partially Sighted and Deaf and Hard of Hearing communities.
 Please email Opera Atelier for more information.

 Since 1996, Opera Atelier’s Making of an Opera program has annually given more than 1,000 young people a one-day, once-in-a-lifetime opportunity to learn about, participate in, and experience the magic of opera, completely free of charge.

 Through an interactive workshop environment, school groups of students aged 12-18 have the opportunity to work with the professional team behind our productions to explore every aspect of opera.
 These workshops take place at the theatre or in the classroom.

 These sessions may include:

 The social and historical context of opera, as interpreted in Opera Atelier’s productions.

 Key elements of musical style, with performances by Opera Atelier singers.

 Set design, looking at how materials, set painting, construction methods and lighting techniques are used to set the visual tone of a production.

 Stage fighting, with expert fight trainers guiding students through the basic techniques, complete with real stage swords and culminating in a performance by students.

 The fundamentals of Baroque dancing, taught by choreographers and dancers from Artists of Atelier Ballet.